 The United States may wear the badge of being the largest consumer of ADHD medications in the world, but ADHD is a worldwide phenomenon.
 And rates are soaring.
-Between 1993 through 2003, global use of ADHD medications rose threefold from, whereas global spending rose ninefold.
+Between 1993 through 2003, global use of ADHD medications rose threefold.
+Global spending rose ninefold.

 Enter the outdoors.
-Among the many benefits of nature for a child’s physical, social and academic development, several significant studies have found that the outdoors may also reduce ADHD symptoms.
+Nature offers many benefits for a child’s physical, social and academic development.
+And now several significant studies have found that outdoor activities and nature activities may also reduce ADHD symptoms.

-And how about interventions parents can take to avoid ADHD symptoms?
+Screens always seem to make their way into a conversation about ADHD and kids these days.
+With good reason.
 One vein of research consistently finds that early exposure to screens is the main culprit in ADHD symptoms later in life.
 One significant study showed that for each hour of TV preschoolers watched a day, the chance of having ADHD symptoms at age 7 increased by 10 percent.
 Significantly, when parents themselves are glued to their screens, they limit their opportunities for vital bonding that helps with a child’s self-regulation and control, two prevalent symptoms in children with ADHD.

 Of course, every child is different and will respond to different approaches.
 But one thing is certain.
 The outdoors certainly can't harm a child.
 And yet, we're not so sure we can say that about prescription drugs.